 - 1. Exploit European space data: our proposed activity will cover the exploitation of all available INTEGRAL data of the instruments IBIS and SPI of all sources bright enough that a polarization analysis returns a significant result (positive or negative).
 The data are freely available from the ESA archive as well as the international INTEGRAL Scientific Data Center (ISDC) in Geneva, except for the most recent 12 months proprietary period. - 2.
 Add scientific value: Previous polarisation analysis was performed by many groups (see Tab.
 1), employed many different methods, and used different data selection schemes.
 In many cases, the published results are not only not statistically significant, but in many cases not trustworthy.
 With our new methodology we anticipate that many previous "polarisation detections" will go away, but that trustworthy and reproducible results obtained with a coherent approach and using publicly available software will push our understanding and pave the way for future missions.
-We expect a major scientific advance, based on the 16+ years of INTEGRAL data, which will be published in a timely manner in refereed astrophysical journals. - 3.
-Develop new tools: We will develop a standardized format for polarisation data and corresponding response files, and will propose an easy-to-use system for analysis of future polarisation data (akin to XSPEC for X-/gamma-ray spectroscopy).
-In addition, we will build a new online tool that will allow users to evaluate in selected systems the most probable magnetic field configuration which can generate the observed polarization and how it changes with time. - 4.
-Employ new methods: We will complete and bring to perfection our newly developed method of fitting spectra and polarisation at the same time. - 5.
+We expect a major scientific advance, based on the 16+ years of INTEGRAL data as well as other instruments with polarization measurement capabilities, which will be published in a timely manner in refereed astrophysical journals.

+3. Develop new tools: We will develop a standardized format for polarisation data and corresponding response files, and will propose an easy-to-use system for analysis of future polarisation data (akin to XSPEC for X-/gamma-ray spectroscopy).

+In addition, we will build a new Online tool that will allow users to evaluate in selected systems the most probable magnetic field configuration which can generate the observed polarization and how it changes with time.

+- 4. Employ new methods: We will complete and bring to perfection our newly developed method of fitting spectra and polarisation at the same time.
+This also allows us for the first time to perform joint fitting of data from different instruments, thus increasing the significance of any signal. - 5.
 Combine with other data sets: Combination and correlation of the analysis results of this data will be done with measurements performed worldwide of the same sources at other wavelengths. - 6.
-Prepare future missions: The new scientific and methodological insight obtained by our proposed activity will boost the preparation and scientific exploitation of the next major, international satellite mission (POLAR-2), approved for launch in 2024, and completely dedicated to polarization measurements of gamma-ray bursts.
-Two more approved satellite missions are in preparation, all with European participation or leadership.
-Our data analysis tools, methodology and theoretical modelling will provide a robust preparation for reaching a completely new polarisation horizon. - 7.
-Support European science: Together with the newly developed tools and a comprehensive description of the new methodology we plan to make all results (and high-level data products) available through ESA's INTEGRAL data archive.
+Prepare future missions: The new scientific and methodological insight obtained by our proposed activity will boost the preparation and scientific exploitation of the next major, international satellite mission (POLAR-2), approved for launch in 2024, and completely dedicated to polarization